Call Dr. Donnelly Book Consult

 59 questions | 95 minutes | Score: 118–132

-This is the most biology-heavy section on the exam.
-You will be tested on cell biology, molecular biology, genetics, evolution, organ system physiology, biochemistry (enzyme regulation, metabolic pathways, bioenergetics), and introductory organic and general chemistry as they relate to biological processes.
+This is the most biology-heavy section on the exam and is critical for medical school admissions.
+The section includes cell biology, molecular biology, genetics, evolution, and organ system physiology.
+You will also see biochemistry (enzyme regulation, metabolic pathways, bioenergetics) and some organic and general chemistry tied to biological processes.

-The AAMC maps this section to Foundational Concepts 1, 2, and 3, which address biomolecules, cellular processes, organ systems, and the transmission of genetic information.
+The AAMC maps this section to Foundational Concepts 1, 2, and 3.
+These cover biomolecules, cellular processes, organ systems, and genetic information.

 Full Bio/Biochem Guide